loiclefloch/loiclefloch.github.io/source/_drafts/api-days-2024-talks.md

 The goal of abstractions—and APIs—is to offer an intuitive, explicit interface that empowers developers without hiding critical complexities.

 ### Anti-Patterns to Avoid
-Gregor cautioned against "wrapping the base," a practice he referred to as the **Grim Wrapper** anti-pattern.
+Gregor cautioned against "wrapping the base", a practice he referred to as the [**"The Grim Wrapper"**](https://www.linkedin.com/posts/ghohpe_grimwrapper-platformstrategy-activity-7197116570773381120-yChq). anti-pattern.
 Over-abstraction can lead to brittle systems and stifle flexibility.

 ### Recommended Reading and talks
 - [97 Things Every Programmer Should Know](https://github.com/97-things/97-things-every-programmer-should-know)
-- Gregor's LinkedIn article on ["The Grim Wrapper"](https://www.linkedin.com/posts/ghohpe_grimwrapper-platformstrategy-activity-7197116570773381120-yChq).
 - [AWS re:Invent 2023 - Do modern cloud applications lock you in?
 (ARC307)](https://www.youtube.com/watch?v=jykSBmnAM2I)

+---

 ## Mastering API Architecture
 *James Gough*